 France President Emmanuel Macron spoke to Iranian President Hassan Rouhani yesterday.

-He told his counterpart that he is “deeply concerned” over Tehran’s decision to break the 2015 nuclear deal – amid increasing tensions with the US.
+He told his counterpart that he is “deeply concerned” over the further weakening of the deal and said there would be inevitable consequences.